iak-id/iak-api-developer-docs/docs/integration/quick-start.md

 > Learn [here](./../security.md) to secure your callback URL.

-6. Top Up Balance
+6. Topup Deposit

-    After you integrate your web or apps into our API, you need to top up deposit.
+    After you integrate your web or apps into our API, you need to topup deposit.
 We will deduct your deposit based on the price.

-    Learn [here](./../top-up-balance.md) how to top up.
+    Learn [here](./../topup-deposit.md) how to topup.

 7. Call Production API